 I work on projects in a range of policy areas:

-- continuing to provide strategic and practical advice to a UK public body, on a community consent-based approach to a nationally significant infrastructure project.
-As far as I am aware this is the first time this approach has been taken in the UK
+Providing strategic and practical advice to a UK public body and BEIS on a community consent-based approach to a nationally significant infrastructure project.
+(July 2016 – November 2018)

-Between 2005 – 2016 I was chief executive of the Community Development Foundation (CDF).
-Originally established in 1967 as a non-departmental public body (NDPB) and charity, its role covered all four nations, working across policy, practice, research, evaluation, programme management.
-Over the period I led CDF’s work building its business portfolio and partnerships, managing £ms in contracts and grants across multiple policy areas and for all sectors, achieving operational efficiencies and a highly collaborative and productive staff team.
+Between 2005 – 2016 I was chief executive of CDF.
+Originally established in 1967 as a non-departmental public body (NDPB) and charity, its role covered all four nations, working across policy, practice, research, evaluation, programmes and consultancy.
+I led CDF’s work building its business portfolio and partnerships, converting it to a social enterprise in 2011, achieving operational efficiencies and delivering £ms grants programmes and support at a community level.
+This covered multiple policy areas, working with all sectors and delivered by a highly collaborative and productive staff team.